danielgatis/dramatiq-postgres/README.md

 Each dramatiq process opens one persistent connection per queue and one connection to ack messages.
 Thus, to be save, you should provision pool size with `num_processes x num_queues x 2`.
+When you use `message.get_result()` a connection is reserved in the pool.
 A best practice is to only add process as needed and reduce the number of queues.

-## Roadmap

-- Result storage as JSONb.

-Feel free to suggest feature through support channels.

 ## Support